Dada-Lee/hello-world/README.md

 # hello-world
 Hello world!

 My name is Quang Dat Le, born and raised up in the Czech Republic.
-I'm 22 years old and currently looking for challenges in IT area, specifically in web development.
+I'm 22 years old and currently looking for challenges in IT area, specifically in web development and C# programming.

 Thank you for reading this!